-He lives in La Jolla with his wife, their three young children, and a menagerie of pets.
+He lives in La Jolla with his wife, their four young children, and a menagerie of pets.

 Cathy Garnica, Gallery Manager

 Cathy joined Barry Lawrence Ruderman Antique Maps in 2009, following a career in finance, real estate, and retail management.
 With her came years of operational experience which she quickly adapted to ensure a unique experience for every client.

-After years of listening to Barry talk about antique maps after they met in 2003, Cathy was finally lured away from the financial services world and joined as operations manager, bringing with her two family members, Jorge Chavez (our Digital Imaging Manager) and Kasarah Chavez (our Shipping and Receiving Manager).
+After years of listening to Barry talk about antique maps after they met in 2003, Cathy was finally lured away from the financial services world and joined as operations manager, bringing with her Jorge Chavez (our Digital Imaging Manager).